-As more people flock to the visual-first experience of Instagram, it’s important to find ways to make your brand’s account stand out.
-One easy way to elevate your Instagram strategy is with expertly formatted Instagram descriptions.
+As more people flock to the visual-first experience of Instagram, it’s important to stand out.
+One way to do that is to format your Instagram post descriptions like an expert.

-A well-formatted Instagram description, with design elements like spaces and lines, will help you get your message across more clearly and is easier to read.
-Whether you prefer to draft your Instagram descriptions on your phone or desktop, these tips are sure to keep you top-of-mind for your followers.
+Whether you prefer to draft your Instagram descriptions on your phone or desktop, these tips are sure to get your followers’ attention and keep you top of mind.

-That’s why I usually format my descriptions as lists, most often with black check emojis, to make my descriptions more skimmable.
-My followers can more easily read it, and my descriptions don’t look like a novel.
+That’s why I usually format my descriptions as lists, most often with black check emojis.
+This makes my descriptions scannable – easy for people to skim the page and absorb information quickly.
+I love that my followers can easily understand what they’re reading, and my descriptions don’t look like a novel.

 Here are the 3 rules you must follow to create paragraph spacing in your Instagram caption copy:

-Ninja Tip – If for some reason your spacing does not work when you use the black emoji check mark put a dash at the end of your line (see above in my notes) then it will carry over to the beginning of the next line.
+Ninja Tip – If for some reason your spacing does not work when you use the black emoji check mark, put a dash at the end of your line (see above).
+That way it’ll carry over to the beginning of the next line.

 This is the easiest and fastest way to add a line break in your caption.

-I use this technique all the time by using dashes & dots.
+I use this technique all the time by using dashes and dots.
 But you can use any symbol.

 Rule #3: Don’t include emojis before or after breakpoints.

-How to write your description from your desktop
+How to write your Instagram description from your desktop

 Get more people to read your Instagram description